 For the last flavor enhancing step, add sauce when the meatballs are only about half way cooked and then finish cooking them in sauce.

-BEST WAYS TO SERVE ITALIAN MEATBALLS:
+BEST WAYS TO SERVE THESE MEATBALLS:

 If pasta is not your friend, you can serve meatballs with a side of mashed potatoes or rice.